Our Staff

 Quill Bickley

-Quillyn “Quill” Bickley, Regional Manager, Pennsylvania
+Quillyn “Quill” Bickley, Regional Manager, Pine Barrens Office

 Quill Bickley is a graduate of Drexel University where she studied environmental science and policy.
 Quill has been involved with presence/absence surveys, assisting in the research of some of Pennsylvania’s threatened and endangered species, as well as habitat management practices.
 Interested in flora and fauna everywhere, she was drawn to herpetofauna during her time spent in Costa Rica working with the leatherback sea turtle.
 She began working for Herpetological Associates as a seasonal field biologist in the spring of 2005 and has been with the company ever since.